Retained Primitive Reflexes Assessment

 Integration and treatment of retained reflexes

-To facilitate the integration of these reflexes, specific exercises are prescribed to engage the brain in a process of absorption.
-These exercises aim to promote balance and equilibrium, both in static and dynamic states, through a complex feedback loop involving the vestibular apparatus, cerebellum, cerebrum, and skeletal muscles.
-This intricate neurophysiological interplay of forces is a cornerstone of osteopathy, epitomized by the Polygon of Force model.
+To facilitate the integration of retained reflexes, specific exercises are prescribed to engage the brain in a process of absorption.
+These exercises aim to promote both static and dynamic balance and equilibrium through a complex feedback loop involving the vestibular apparatus, cerebellum, cerebrum, and skeletal muscles.
+This intricate neurophysiological interplay is a cornerstone of osteopathy.